-The draft revised policy was presented to Council for endorsement for public exhibition on 31 July 2023.
-The draft policy did not include any significant policy position changes that changed the intent of the policy.
+The policy does not include any significant policy position changes that change the intent of the policy.
 However, the updated policy features several enhancements to aid in the reading and application of the policy, these include -

 - Provide updated and contemporary definitions of fraud and corruption, - Requiring any Council Official who suspects fraudulent or corrupt behaviour to report it in accordance with Council's Code of Conduct, - Requiring a regular fraud and corruption training and awareness program to be implemented to ensure that Council creates a culture of zero tolerance amongst staff, - Expanded detail and clarity on the roles and responsibilities of all council officials in relation to identification, management, and reporting of potential fraudulent or corrupt incidents or behaviour.